 - It is recommended a positive and negative control be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not - 2.
-In the Tube Technique one volume is approximately 50μl when using the vial dropper provided. - The use of the reagent and the interpretation of results must be carried out 3 by properly trained and qualified personnel in accordance with the requirements of the country where the reagent is in use. - The user must the determine suitability of the reagent for use in other techniques.
+Tests must be considered invalid if controls do not show expected results. - When typing red cells from a patient who is diagnosed with a disease that causes the red cells to become coated with antibody or other proteins (such as HDN, AIHA), it is important to test the patient's red cells using Lorne's reagent negative control (Monoclonal Rh Control (catalogue 640010). - Before use, let the reagent warm up to room temperature.
+As soon as the reagent has been used, put the reagent back in storage at 2-8°C - In the Tube Technique one volume is approximately 50μl when using the vial dropper provided - 5.
+The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagent is in use.

+The user must the determine suitability of the reagent for use in other - techniques.

-REAGENTS AND MATERIALS REQUIRED
+REAGENTS AND MATERIALS REQUIRED BUT NOT PROVIDED